ptwu/acad-fe/README.md

 Made with React and TypeScript. continuously deployed on Netlify, and linted on push through GitHub Actions.

+## Disclaimers

+Data for the idioms is sourced from https://github.com/krmanik/chinese-chengyu, which uses [CC-CEDICT](https://cc-cedict.org/wiki/)'s definitions.

 ## Legal

 I make no money off the site itself.
 This repository is licensed under [Apache